Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     \- - -

-    - Make sure to include some margains for the shielding, more doesn't hurt
+    - Make sure to include some margins for the shielding, more doesn't hurt
     - Make sure the uninsulated core run is as short as possible
     - When measuring, the loop should be placed on the support and be perpendicular to the ground plane (bottom).
 6. Solder the coaxial cable